RafalWilinski/edge-graphql-dynamodb-api/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template

+## Limitations

+- Lambda@Edge is restricted to 128MB of memory and 5000ms of timeout for VIEWER_REQUEST integration type.
+Your server must be rather lightweight